AWGL/germline_variant_filter/readme.md

 ### Smart Synonymous Filtering

 When this option is selected synoymous variants will be filtered out unless they are listed as being pathogenic in Clinvar or have a predicted affect on splicing over the threshold specified in the config file.
+Synoymous variants with no availible splicing prediction will also be kept.

 ### Patient HPOs